RyanRLong/csvblender/README.md

 # csv-blender
-A script to blend to csv files together, filling in data found in a source csv file that is missing in a merge file.
+A python3 script that blends two csv files together, filling in data found in a source csv file that is missing in a merge file.

+The script works by receiving two files; a source file and a merge file.

+The merge file is the file which is missing values in its rows.
+The source file is the file you are hoping contains some or all of those missing values.
+CSV-Blender take each row from the merge file and compares it against each row in the source file, looking for a *KEY* match.
+If CSV-Blender finds a match, it will copy any values found in the source file row into the merge file row **only if those values are missing from the merge file row**.
+CSV-Blender does not overwrite pre-existing values.

+Both merge and source files must contain one column with the header "KEY".
+This will be used as the lookup to match merge file rows with source file rows.

+CSV-Blender takes 4 positional arguments:
+:source file: the paht of the file that potentially contains values missing from the merge file.
+:merge file: the path of the file which is missing values that could be found in the source file.
+:output file: the path of the file to write the final results to
+:log file: the path of the file to write the log to

 ## TODO
+* Verify that the headers in the source file are all contained in the merge file.
+* Option of overwriting pre-existing values in a merge file.

 ## Changelog